chaoss/grimoirelab/README.md

 Your dashboard will be ready after a while at `http://localhost:8000`.
 The waiting time depends on the amount of data to fetch from a repo, for small repositories you can expect your data to be visible in the dashboard after 10-15 minutes.

 More details in the [docker folder](./docker/README.md).

+## Using on FreeBSD

+Recently [FreeBSD](https://www.freebsd.org) has adopted Grimoirelab for their Bugzilla Analysis and have [deployed Grimoirelab](https://grimore.freebsd.org) in their cluster.
+[FreeBSD Foundation](https://www.freebsdfoundation.org) has been kind enough to share the process of running Grimoire on FreeBSD which is available [here](./FreeBSD.md).
+This guide will also help who are interested in running Grimoirelab from source instead of deploying them with Docker.

 # Breaking changes